saboe76/arch-linux/README.md

 mitigations=off
 ```

-make sure the path for the UKI kernel is up
+or oneline
 ```
-mkdir -p /boot/EFI/Linux
+echo -e "root=UUID=$(findmnt / -o UUID -n)\nrw\nquiet\nloglevel=3\nmitigations=off" > /etc/kernel/cmdline
 ```

-and build the both kernel+initrds
+rebuild the initrds and the UKI kernels
 ```
 mkinitcpio -P
 ```

+dont reoot, check if boot load is neccessary and when, install and
+configure.

 ##### EFI Boot entry

 Either you can setup an entry (boot file) from your firmware - not always possible -
-or use create these entries by `efibootmgr`.
+or use create these entries by `efibootmgr` or use systemd-boot

 ##### efibootmgr UKI